iliabylich/iliabylich.github.io/_posts/2015-06-08-apipie-amazing-tool-for-documenting-your-rails-api.markdown

 date:   2015-06-08 00:00:00 +0300
 categories: ruby apipie documenting API
 ---
-This article is about for Apipie gem (https://github.com/Apipie/apipie-rails) which provides a DSL for documenting your API.
+This article is about [Apipie gem](https://github.com/Apipie/apipie-rails) which provides a DSL for documenting your API.
 I will try to cover features that I personally use on my project.

 Comparing to other tools for generating API documentation (yardoc, sdoc) I would say that the main thing that you gain with Apipie is that your documentation is a real ruby code, so you can write computations, concerns etc.